avk/avk.github.io/_case_studies/redesign-file-viewer.md

           doing a task analysis or otherwise light prototype testing using our InVision mockups
         </li>
         <li>
-          prompting organizations for file viewer feedback via Intercom while they&#39;re in the product
+          prompting organizations for file viewer feedback via Intercom while they're in the product
         </li>
         <li>
-          emailing a follow up survey to organizations who&#39;ve used the new file viewer
+          emailing a follow up survey to organizations who've used the new file viewer
         </li>
       </ul>

       <p>
-        We didn&#39;t act on those ideas.
+        We didn't act on those ideas.
 Product wasn’t convinced the UI changes were obvious enough such that asking for feedback would be meaningful.
 I would still pursue some form of follow feedback to test our assumptions, especially at the interaction level.
       </p>
     </li>
   </ol>
 </details>

+<a name="4"></a>
+## Before & After

-## Previous file viewer, July 2017:
+__Previous file viewer, July 2017:__

 <img
   src="{{ site.url }}/assets/file_viewer/production-text-before.png"